ePages-de/epages-docs/_posts/2017/2017-10-05-codetalks-2017-back-on-the-big-screen.md

 ### 10 Tips for failing at microservices

-Two years ago microservices was one of the main topics of the code.talks.
+Two years ago, microservices was one of the main topics of the code.talks.
 Everybody talked about it but very few actually had production experience.
 Now the microservices hype cycle passed the "Peak of Inflated Expectations" and we are seeing a more realistic picture.